OscaR020101/ADS-Spring2024-Project3-WeaklySupervisedLearning-Group-7/README.md

 ### [Full Project Description](doc/project3_desc.md)

-Term: Fall 2022
+Term: Spring 2024

-+ Team ##
++ Team 7
 + Team members
-	+ team member 1
+	+ Rui Chen
-	+ team member 2
+	+ Jiaqi Liu
-	+ team member 3
+	+ Fei Li
-	+ team member 4
+	+ Xiaoyu Mai

-+ Project summary: In this project, we created ...
++ Project summary: In this project, we explored image classification on a noisy variant of the CIFAR-10 dataset, developing two models to tackle label noise.
+Model I was a straightforward CNN trained directly on noisy labels, offering a baseline performance.
+Model II advanced this by first refining labels through a label correction CNN trained on a clean subset, then applying the corrected labels to train the final classifier.
+This two-step approach aimed to mitigate the impact of noisy labels, potentially enhancing classification accuracy.
+The project highlighted the significance of label quality in machine learning and explored methods to improve model robustness against data imperfections.

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.